Home Β» North American Cuisine Β» American Cuisine Β» The Best Peanut Butter Is Made with Skins On

 • Lower food waste: By giving a purpose to your peanut skins, you’re saving them from the trash bin and using more of each peanut.

-• This peanut butter doesn’t separate.
-Once you take your homemade PB out of the blender, put it into jars and stick them into the refrigerator.
-Most natural peanut butters tend to separate over time with the oil floating to the top, but I find that every since I started keeping the skins on my peanuts, I don’t have this issue.
+• This peanut butter doesn’t separate: Once you take your homemade PB out of the blender, put it into jars and stick them into the refrigerator.
+Most natural peanut butters tend to separate over time with the oil floating to the top, but as long as you keep the jars refrigerated and don’t add extra oil, you won’t have this issue.

 What You’ll Need